w3f/polkadot-wiki/docs/learn/learn-staking.md

 :::

-The "election solution" has to meet certain requirements, such as maximizing the amount of stake to nominate validators and distributing the stake backing validators as evenly as possible.
+The solution of the election of nominators has to meet certain requirements, such as maximizing the amount of stake to nominate validators and distributing the stake backing validators as evenly as possible.
 The objectives of this election mechanism are to maximize the security of the network, and achieve fair representation of the nominators.
 If you want to know more about how NPoS works (e.g. election, running time complexity, etc.), please read [here](http://research.web3.foundation/en/latest/polkadot/NPoS.html).

 We expect each nominator to carefully track the performance and reputation of the validators they